artefactual/atom-docs/user-manual/reports-printing/print-finding-aid.rst

 :term:`draft <draft record>` descriptions in AtoM.
 You will have to publish the description before you can generate a finding aid, or change the setting.

+The finding aid generation in AtoM has **not** been tied to the :term:`permissions <access privilege>` module at all - the module that allows an :term:`administrator` to limit access for users and groups (see:
+:ref:`edit-user-permissions` for more information).
+However, by hiding the link on draft descriptions, an administrator can therefore restrict finding aid generation for drafts to only those users who have publish privileges, as the description must be published before the link will reappear.

 ..
 SEEALSO::

    * :ref:`print-finding-aid-settings`
    * :ref:`publish-archival-description`
+   * :ref:`edit-user-permissions`

+.. _fa-trouble-file-missing:

 My finding aid link says "Status: File missing"
 -----------------------------------------------